PDStudios/PhenixBot/README.md

 ## Adding token protection
 To protect your bot token, install dotenv(npm i dotenv) and copy the files from the tag, Protected Bot Token.
 Then replace PROTECTION_TOKEN in .env your bot token.
 It's really easy.

+## NOTE
+Please do not copy this GitHub repository.
+I do not like people copying my repositories and faking that they own it.
+If you want to upload the link to a video, always use this repository link.
+Thank you.